 Ensuring the quality of raw materials in recycling

-Supplying volumes of consistently high-quality paper and cardboard to our paper mills, and recyclable plastics to our Plastics Division, is at the core of the Recycling Division’s mission.
+Supplying volumes of consistently high-quality paper and cardboard to our paper mills is at the core of the Recycling Division’s mission.

 The fibre and plastic that we collect fuels the DS Smith Group’s papermaking and packaging production processes.
 That’s why we consistently campaign for a focus on quality, as well as quantity, at the heart of recycling collections.